yairm210/Unciv/Mods.md

 - You should now see a list of your mods and a "Download mod" button.
 - Click "Download mod", enter the location of your Github page
 - The game will automatically download and extract your mod, and it'll be ready to use!

+## Mod location for manual loading of mods

+In Android, they should go into the `Android/data/com.unciv.app/files/mods` directory.

+In Chromebook, go to "Play files", should be on the sidebar on the left side of the window under "My files".
+Click the 3 vertical dots on the top right-hand corner of the window below the "X".
+If the option "Show all Play folders" does not have a check next to it click it.
+You should see some new files that appear on your screen.
+*Now* navigate to `Android/data/com.unciv.app/files/mods`

+When loading a mod, it needs to be in its own folder in `/mods` - this is how you will work when you're editing your mod

 ## Other